 Alternatively superimposing a known and acceptable image over the selected site such as "looks about the distance between the threshold markers and the 500-foot markers of the home aerodrome", ie, 150 metres.

-Once a landing site into wind has been selected for closer inspection, flying overhead at right angles to the landing option/vector can help determine if a left or right hand circuit is the best option.
+Once a landing site into wind has been selected for closer inspection, flying overhead at right angles to the landing option/vector can help determine if a left or right hand circuit is the best option (see Figure 1).
 It will also confirm the wind assessment through drift, and provide an opportunity to look at the approach and overshoot paths before any descent.
 It may also provide cues to help identify any gradient.

 In low cloudbase situations, it's recommended that the circuit altitude be established at about 100 feet below the cloud base.
 This provides both maximum visibility and ground clearance.